user29A/fastrometry/README.md

 Fast Automatic World Coordinate Solution Solver.
 See the github Wiki link below for more info on usage and options:

 https://github.com/user29A/fastrometry/wiki

+fastrometry may be installed via pip: pip setup fastrometry